kivy-garden/garden.tickline/README.md

 override `Tickline.redraw_`.
 However, for most cases, it is recommended to customize a version of *tick labeller*, which can be a subclass or a ducktype of `TickLabeller`.
 This is an object that handles labelling and/or custom graphics for the tickline.
+The tick labeller can be specified by passing a class to `Tickline.labeller_cls`; any initialization keyword arguments should be passed as a dict to `Tickline.labeller_args`.
 See the class documentation of `TickLabeller` for more details.

 Hack it!